StewAlexander-com/Find-Incomplete-MAC-Addrresses.py/README.md

 ## Updates

 ### December 02, 2025
+* **Removed Windows EXE distribution**: Pre-built Windows executables are no longer provided due to security software false positives.
+Antivirus programs (Windows Defender, SentinelOne, etc.) frequently flag unsigned Python executables as potentially harmful, even when they're safe.
+[This is a well-documented issue with Python executables](https://pyinstaller.org/en/stable/warnings.html#antivirus-software-false-positives).
+Users are now directed to run the Python script directly, which is safer, more transparent, and avoids security warnings.
+Instructions for creating your own executable (if needed) are provided in the Installation section
+* **Added Windows installation instructions**: Added comprehensive installation and usage instructions for Windows users, including how to install Python and run the script directly
 * **Added command-line argument support**: The script now accepts the input file as a command-line argument, enabling automation and scripting workflows.
 This makes it easier to integrate into larger automation pipelines and batch processing scripts
 * **Enhanced path resolution**: Added support for absolute paths, relative paths (including `..` parent directory navigation), and home directory expansion (`~`).
 This provides flexibility in how users specify file locations, whether files are in the current directory, subdirectories, or completely different locations
 * **Improved user experience**: Interactive mode now provides clearer instructions about supported path formats, making it easier for users to understand their options when selecting files